cgarcia2595/cgarcia2595.github.io/_posts/2014-9-9-Getting Started.md

 ### Current Inspiration

-*[Creativebloq](http://www.creativebloq.com/) I love this site because it has news from graphic design to webdesign.
+-[Creativebloq](http://www.creativebloq.com/) I love this site because it has news from graphic design to webdesign.
 It helps keep me updated in what's going on in the industry.
-*two
+-two
-*three
+-three